 - The cost of permanent disability, which may include permanent loss of earnings and the need for a part- or full-time caregiver

-If you have other losses from your accident, your lawyer may seek compensation for them.
-They may also seek coverage for other costs related to your loved one’s passing if the car accident led to their death.
+If you have other losses from the accident, our team may be able to seek compensation for them.
+We may also seek coverage for other costs related to your loved one’s passing if the car accident led to their death.

-Let Hammack Law Firm Work on Your Car Accident Case
+Let the Attorneys at Hammack Law Firm Work on Your Car Accident Case

-Hammack Law Firm offers a small firm feel with big firm experience, and they want to hear from you if you or a loved one have been in a car accident in South Carolina.
-Call Hammack Law Firm today at 864-514-8192 for a free consultation.
+Hammack Law Firm offers a small firm feel with big firm experience.
+We want to hear from you if you or a loved one have been in a car accident in South Carolina.
+Our team will help you navigate the statute of limitations and other aspects of the legal process.
+Call our Greenville office today for a free consultation.